perrydv/Vogelwarte_NIMBLE_workshop/Content/introduction_nimble_compiler/introduction_nimble_compiler.md

 - Supports `if-then-else` and `do-while`
 - Supports object creation with modified versions of `numeric()`, `matrix()` and `array()`
 - `nimbleList` supports somewhat list-like data structures
 - **Pass-by-reference semantics** in compiled nimbleFunctions.
 This is fundamentally different (and faster) than R's pass-by-value  (copy) semantics.
+- Supports calling separately compiled code.
+- Supports calling R functions from within compiled code (with overhead of R evaluation).

 # Type declarations